Roboy/animus_debug_client/README.md

 # Animus Python Client 🤖

 For debugging purposes.
-Tried with the locomotion and vision modalities.
+Tried with the locomotion, proprioception and vision modalities.

 ## Installation